 Legal Concerns After a Spinal Injury

-Not all spinal injuries qualify for a legal claim, but many do, especially when caused by someone else’s negligence.
-This could include a vehicle crash, a fall on unsafe property, or a work-related accident.Â
+Not every spinal injury qualifies for a legal claim, but many do, particularly when they result from someone else’s negligence.
+This could include a vehicle crash, a fall on unsafe property, or a work-related accident.

 Why Legal Help Matters

 Spinal injuries often lead to long-term disability.
-Some people lose the ability to work.
-Others need mobility aids, in-home care, or home modifications.Â
+Many people lose the ability to work.
+Others need mobility aids, in-home care, or home modifications.